bytecodealliance/wasmtime/docs/langref.rst

     The shift amount is masked to the size of ``x``.

-    :param x: Integer value to be shifted.
+    :arg T x: Integer value to be shifted.
-    :param y: Number of bits to shift.
-Any integer type, not necessarily the same type as ``x``.
+    :arg iN y: Number of bits to shift.
+Any scalar integer type, not necessarily the same type as ``x``.
     :rtype: Same type as ``x``.

     When shifting a B-bits integer type, this instruction computes: